 The warm welcome, responsive engagement, and established nuclear energy community in Oak Ridge, as well as access to continuous and stable power, have been key factors for the site selection.

-This announcement was a commencement – there is still work to be done and milestones to be met – but we have taken the first significant step forward to respond to our nation’s critical need for an increased, reliable domestic supply of enriched uranium.
+This announcement was a commencement – work is underway with milestones to be achieved – but we have taken the first significant step forward to respond to our nation’s critical need for an increased, reliable domestic supply of enriched uranium.

 What is happening?

 Orano USA selected Oak Ridge, Tennessee, as the preferred site for establishing a multi-billion-dollar uranium enrichment facility.
-With this significant milestone achieved, preparations are underway for the next required steps, including securing available Federal support and customer commitments, and obtaining an NRC license and Orano’s Board approval.
+With this significant milestone achieved, work is underway for achieving the next required steps, including securing available Federal support and customer commitments, and obtaining an NRC license and Orano’s Board approval.

 Who is Orano USA?